rudymatela/udge/problem/rectangle/desc.md

 * 2/3: works for other test cases
 * 3/3: implements the `area` and `perimeter` functions over the required `rectangle` type

+Copyright © 2020 Rudy Matela
+This text is available under the CC BY-SA 4.0 license or (at your option) the GFDL 1.3 license